Absulit/points/README.md

 # RenderPass

-As shown before a `RenderPass` is a way to have a block of shaders to pass to your application pipeline and they will be executed in the order you pass them in the `Points.init()` method.
+As shown before a `RenderPass` is a way to have a block of shaders to pass to your application pipeline and these render passes will be executed in the order you pass them in the `Points.init()` method.

 ```js
 let renderPasses = [